Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Data Description

 \subsection{The Belo Horizonte data}

 We also examine car theft and recovery point patterns in Belo Horizonte in Brazil (\cite{AssuncaoLopes(07)}).
-The dataset contains $6339$ thefts during the study window with $5257$ eventually found within the city limits.
+The dataset contains 6,339 thefts during the study window with 5,250 eventually found within the city limits.
 So, there is a much higher recovery rate for this data than for the Neza data.
-However, we only received the theft locations for the cars that were recovered.
-This dataset does not have any covariate information.
+(Belo Horizonte is a large city with a population of nearly 1.5 million people and much more extensive police coverage, in part explaining the higher recovery rate.)
+Furthermore, we only received the theft locations for the cars that were recovered.
+Additionally, this dataset does not have any covariate information.
 It may be argued that there is potential bias in this subsample of thefts.
 This cannot be assessed but with nearly $85\%$ of the total thefts included, we hope that the bias is small.
 The left panel of Figure \ref{fig:MapBH} shows the point patterns of theft and recovery locations.
 The point patterns are similar, though recovery points seemed to be a bit more concentrated.
 The right panel provides the histogram of the distance between theft and recovery locations.
 Again, recovery location tends to be near theft location; in fact, 770 pairs (roughly $15\%$) are observed to be within 200m of each other.